yguooo/cartoon-caption-generation/README.md

 - `claude.csv`: 10 captions generated from Claude-3-Opus
 - `gpt4o.csv`: 10 captions generated from GPT-4o Vision
 - `zs.csv`: 10 captions generated from Mistral-Instruct-7B in a zero shot manner
-- `zs_BoN.csv`: We first generated 50 captions using Mistral-Instruct-7B under zero-shot manner, then we use our finetuned reward model to pick the best 10 captions.
+- `zs_BoN.csv`: We first generated 50 captions using Mistral-Instruct-7B in a zero-shot manner, then we use our finetuned reward model to pick the best 10 captions.
 - `sft.csv`: 10 captions generated from sft model of Mistral-Instruct-7B
 - `dpo.csv`: 10 captions generated from DPO finetuned model of Mistral-Instruct-7B
 - `ppo.csv`: 10 captions generated from PPO finetuned model of Mistral-Instruct-7B